Charles Starrett: Cowboy star

 In 1935, Columbia Pictures wanted to replace its incumbent western star Tim McCoy with a younger actor.
 Starrett heard about this and interviewed with Columbia producers.
 Starrett recalled that studio chief Harry Cohn was indifferent, caring about only one thing: "Can he ride a horse?"
 Starrett could, and got the job.
 His first western was Gallant Defender (1935).
 Starrett ultimately signed four contracts with Columbia, becoming the studio's number-one cowboy star.
 He cast an appealing figure with his tall stature (6' 2"), strong jawline, confident voice, and air of quiet authority.

 Starrett hadn't planned on making an entire career out of westerns, and agreed to make them for two years, with the understanding that his bosses would then cast him in plainclothes roles.
 When they didn't, he walked out on his contract after the two years.
-(In 1974 Starrett told author James Horwitz that his self-imposed leave of absence cost him $60,000, which was the dollar value of his original agreement.)
-Meanwhile, theater exhibitors around the world were attracting big crowds with Charles Starrett westerns, so Columbia gave him a new contract with the actor insisting on appearing in a non-western.
+"I sat out the waltz one year, thinking I'd like to make a change from westerns.
+That waltz cost me $60,000 [the dollar value of his original agreement].
+But you know when you're raising a family -- I had two young boys, twins -- you can't always do what you want to do...
+And I think an actor's life is very much like an athlete's.
+It's youth.
+You've got to make it while you can.
+So after that year, I went back and went along with it."
+Theater exhibitors around the world were attracting big crowds with Charles Starrett westerns, so Columbia gave him a new contract with the actor insisting on appearing in a non-western.
 He finally got his chance—once—in 1937, for the collegiate musical comedy Start Cheering (released 1938).
 In a curious reflection of his own situation, Starrett played a disenchanted movie hero who wanted to do something different with his life.
 But Starrett's success in westerns established him firmly in outdoor fare and sealed his fate professionally.
 For the rest of his career he made Columbia westerns exclusively.